 Video is now recognized as one of the fastest channels to disseminate information, especially, when the number of receivers has to be high.

 Now that videos are a potential choice for communication, especially, for enterprises, it is inevitable for them to also focus on the delivery method of the video streaming across multimedia devices.

 This is where adaptive streaming can help you deliver a seamless experience across devices and keep the users engaged.
 And, through this guide we will help you implement it on your video platform.

-Before you jump on to the step-wise tutorial, first understand why adaptive streaming is important for you.
+Before going ahead with the step-wise tutorial, first understand why adaptive streaming is important for you.

 Importance of Adaptive Streaming In Video Sharing